 In Yu-Gi-Oh!, when a Sadist Teacher discovers a love letter to a girl in her class, she tells the sender to admit the deed and she will let them off if they do.
 Yugi stands up to admit that he wrote the letter and Jonouchi/Joey confesses that he put it in her desk, with Honda/Tristan saying that his feelings were in that letter.
 The teacher points out that only one of them could have done it but Jonouchi replies that none of them are lying.
 All three were technically telling the truth.
 Honda had a crush on the girl and asked Yugi to write the letter and had Jonouchi slipped it into her desk.

-Suicide Island: In the first issue, patients who have attempted suicide are offered a choice to live on or die.
+Suicide Island: In the first chapter, patients who have attempted suicide are offered a choice to live on or die.
 A number of patients choose to die.
 They sign some papers and are put to sleep with drugs.
 They regain consciousness and find themselves on the title island.
 A sign nearby posted by the Japanese government states that everyone on the island is now an Un-Person and essentially "dead" to the government, and they can do whatever they want on this island, as long as they don't try to leave.

 In the Bakuman。Show Within a Show, "Otter no. 11", this happens when Otter #11 does a misleading TV commercial for Flat Sail Marine Industries, which imports seafood from China and tries to pass it off as domestic.
 Ultimately, however, the commercials work because people think they're funny, rather than their being fooled by the exact words.